HerodotThukydides/get-big-files/README.md

 ## How to use?
 1. copy & paste a path into app.js (mind the escape characters
 2. specify the length of your list
+3. run "npm install"
-3. run app.js ( filling the list and results are displayed in logs)
+4. run app.js ( filling the list and results are displayed in logs)

 ## TODOs
 - .getFilesBySize should be async ( first fill up the list, then return the finished list)